Harris visits Latin America to tackle migration, corruption - The Boston Globe

 While experts say they are watching for potential announcements on further food or economic aid coming out of the trip, clear progress on corruption may be more elusive, and any efforts will take much longer to bear fruit.

 “These are societies built on corruption,” said Olson.
-“You’re not gonna have an impact in six months.”
+“You’re not going to have an impact in six months.”

-Sherman reported from Mexico City.
-Associated Press writer Sonia Pérez D. in Guatemala City contributed to this report.